zero-one01/pass-winmenu/README.md

   with your file manager.
-- Because the passwords are simply stored in a directory tree, it's easy to synchronise your password store using any version control software of your choosing, giving you synchronisation, file history and redundancy all at the same time (provided you use multiple devices and/or a remote VCS server).
+- Because the passwords are simply stored in a directory tree, it's easy to synchronise your password store using any version control software of your choosing, giving you synchronisation, file history, and redundancy all at the same time (provided you use multiple devices and/or a remote VCS server).
 - Widespread availability of VCS software gives you the option to set up your own synchronisation server, giving you full control over your passwords.
   Alternatively, you can choose one of the many online version control services (such as GitHub) and store your passwords in a private repository.
-- The password files are always encrypted and can only be decrypted with your private GPG key, which is secured by a passphrase.
+- The password files are always encrypted and can only be decrypted with your private GPG key, which is secured with a passphrase.
 If someone gains access to your password files, they're useless even if said person additionally managed to get hold of your GPG keys.

-Unfortunately, while there are many Linux integrations available, Windows integrations are more scarce.
+Unfortunately, while there are many Linux integrations available, Windows integrations are scarce.

 I wasn't happy with the existing ones, so I created my own, focusing on easy, keyboard-friendly interaction and a minimal interface that stays out of your way.